azavea/climate-change-api/deployment/README.md

 		* [Import Raw Data](#import-raw-data)
 		* [General Historical Data](#generate-historical-data)

+## Ingesting new cities
+If you only want to ingest data for a small number of cities, please read the documentation on [the single city ingest process instead](single_city_ingest.md).

 ## Database Population

 **Before continuing, familiarize yourself with the *Loading Data from NetCDF* and *Loading From Historic Readings* sections of the project [README](../README.rst).
 This guide is intended to show how to run those commands in an ECS cluster.**